 HPV infection: How does it cause cervical cancer?

 At first, cells may only show signs of a viral infection.
 Eventually, the cells may develop precancerous changes.
-This is known as cervical intraepithelial neoplasia, which usually goes away spontaneously, but in some cases may progress to invasive cervical cancer.
+This is known as cervical intraepithelial neoplasia, which usually goes away spontaneously, but in some cases it may progress to invasive cervical cancer.

-It's not clear why some women are more likely to develop cervical cancer.
+It's not clear why some people are more likely to develop cervical cancer.
 Some types of HPV are simply more aggressive than are others.
 Cigarette smoking, being overweight, and long-term use of oral contraceptives also increase the risk of cervical cancer.

 An HPV vaccine is available.
 It offers protection from several of the most dangerous types of HPV.

 If you're sexually active, the best way to prevent HPV and other sexually transmitted infections is to remain in a mutually monogamous relationship with an uninfected partner.
 Otherwise, use a condom every time you have sex.
 Regular cervical screening is important, too.